Over a Decade of Social Opinion Mining: A Systematic Review: Review Analysis

 \subsection{Social Media Platforms}

-Social data refers to online data generated from any type of social media platform\footnote{\url{http://decidedlysocial.com/13-types-of-social-media-platforms-and-counting/}} be it from microblogging, social networking, blogging, photo/video sharing and crowdsourcing.
-Given that this systematic survey focuses on opinion mining approaches that make use of social data, we identify the social media platforms used in the studies within this review.
+Social data refers to online data generated from any type of social media platform be it from microblogging, social networking, blogging, photo/video sharing and crowdsourcing.
+Given that this systematic survey focuses on opinion mining approaches that make use of social networking and microblogging services, we identify the social media platforms used in the studies within this review.

 In total, 469 studies were evaluated with 66 from ACM, 155 from IEEE Xplore, 32 from ScienceDirect, 182 from SpringerLink and 34 additional ones.
 Papers which did not provide full access were excluded.
 Note that 4 survey papers -- 2 from ACM \cite{Giachanou2016a, Zimbra2018}, 1 from IEEE Xplore \cite{Wagh2018}, 1 from SpringerLink \cite{AbdullahMalak2017-2} -- and 2 SpringerLink organised/shared task papers \cite{Loukachevitch2015, Patra2015} were included, since the former papers focus on Twitter Sentiment Analysis methods whereas the latter papers focus on Sentiment Analysis of tweets (therefore the target social media platform of all evaluated papers is clear in both cases).
 None of the other 14 survey papers \cite{Rajalakshmi2017, Yenkar2018, Abdelhameed2017, Rathan2017, LiuSam2018, ZhangWenping2018, Ravi2015, Nassirtoussi2014, Beigi2016, Lo2017, Ji2016, Batrinca2015, Li2014b, Lin2014} have been included, since various social media platforms were used in the respective studies evaluated.
-In addition, 2 papers that presented a general approach that can be applied/used on social data (i.e., not on any source) \cite{Min2013, ElHaddaoui2018} have also not been included.
+In addition, 2 papers that presented a general approach which can be applied/used on social data (i.e., not on any source) \cite{Min2013, ElHaddaoui2018} have also not been included.

-Out of these opinion mining studies, 429 made use of 1 social media platform, whereas 32 made use of 2 to 4 social media platforms, as can be seen in Figure \ref{fig:social-media-platforms-per-study}.
+Out of these studies, 429 made use of 1 social media platform, whereas 32 made use of 2 to 4 social media platforms, as can be seen in Figure \ref{fig:social-media-platforms-per-study}.